AaronDobbe/wl3-randomizer/README.md

 * Just because a level's "dot" isn't available on the world map doesn't mean you can't enter that level.
 For example, collecting the torch early allows you to walk to E4 The Colossal Hole and enter the level even though the hole itself hasn't appeared on the map.
 * Small barrels can be nudged around by slowly walking into them while crouching, allowing you to reposition them and use them as platforms even if you don't have any gloves.
 * If you're new to the game or even just new to the randomizer, try setting hints to "Corrected" and checking "Guarantee axe start" for your first few games.
 That way, if you get stuck, you can visit the Temple for direction on where to go.
+* The ["Gotchas" doc](https://docs.google.com/document/d/1fYzp5uflcDFz836a_4Erpzw49fJjjvobjjyRKRJPWCQ/edit?usp=sharing) has a list of places that players commonly get stuck - if you're having trouble proceeding, consider giving it a read!

 ## Discord
 The Wario Land 3 Randomizer has its own channel on the [Wario Series Speedruns Discord](https://discord.gg/gfrMAVv)!
 Join the discussion, find opponents to race, or just vent about being forced to visit Above the Clouds without any powerups.